unified-doc/unified-doc/packages/unified-doc/readme.md

 ```

 ##### `doc.textContent(): string`
 The `textContent` of a `doc` is obtained by extracting values of all text nodes in the `hast` representation of the source `content`.
-The `textContent` is free of markup and metadata, and supports many important `doc` features (annotations and searching).
+The `textContent` is free of markup and metadata, and supports many important `doc` features (marks and search).

 ```js
 expect(doc.textContent()).toEqual('some markdown content');